Victorian Railways flat wagons: QB 13 / QWF 1 / VWCY 1 / VWCF 1

 For State Electricity Commission of Victoria traffic to Yallourn, even the QB series proved inadequate.
 A temporary vehicle had been assembled in 1922 using assorted steel stock and suburban motor carriage bogies to handle the weight.
 It never had a code or number allocated and was dismantled in 1924, with the parts returned to general stock.
 A proper heavy-duty vehicle entered service in October 1925, with a completely new design using custom three-axle bogies and a rivetted bar-frame, explicitly for the unique and heavy traffic.
-The wagon was 8'6" wide with a central well 4'0" wide and 16'0" long, with beams either side 2'4.25" thick and a mere 7.125" clear of the railhead.
-It is believed that the bogies used on this vehicle are unique, although similar in appearance to those provided under the OO wagons.

-Coded QB13, it was 51 ft over body, 54 ft over pulling lines, and had a capacity of 60 tons.
-Like the QH wagons above, the axles in the bogies were spaced at 4'6" centres, but to a completely different design.

 Automatic couplers were added in 1954, one of the last non-passenger vehicles to be so converted.
-In December 1961 it was reclassified as QW1, and about a month later reclassified to QWF1.
+In December 1961, it was reclassified as QW1, and about a month later reclassified to QWF1.
 In 1979 it was erroneously recoded VWCY, corrected nearly a decade later to VWCF with thousands of other Victorian Railways vehicles.
-By 1992 it had been stored pending preservation, and by 2001 it was allocated by VicTrack to the DERM Preservation Group in Newport Workshops, although its exact location was unknown.
+By 1992, it had been stored pending preservation, and by 2001, it was allocated by VicTrack to the DERM Preservation Group in Newport Workshops, although its exact location was unknown.

 QS 1 / VFHA 1

-In 1941 a new, unique and unnumbered wagon was designed and built at Newport Workshops, for the transport of heavy electrical equipment, including stators, to Yallourn.
+In 1941, a new, unique and unnumbered wagon was designed and built at Newport Workshops, for the transport of heavy electrical equipment, including stators, to Yallourn.
 The vehicle was an open framework, each end suspended on bolsters that themselves sat on a pair of four-wheel bogies each, to distribute the load.
 It was rarely used outside of the Yallourn traffic, and spent most of its time without bogies and with weeds growing through the body.

-In 1962 it was coded QS1 to distinguish it from QS2, and later it became VFHA1-C before being placed into storage by 1981; it is known that it had not been used since 1975, and possibly not since 1962.
-In 2001 it was recorded as owned by VicTrack and allocated to the ARHS Museum, but also as having been scrapped.